tnglemongrass/swiss-railway-clock/README.md

 Additionally, the `sonnet-refined1/2` versions **changes color 5 minutes before the hour ends**, from black to a friendly yellow.
 This should remind you that it's time to come to and end.

 The `wiki(-refined)` versions have exactly the same proportions as the original, but are under copyright.

+## Usage

+There are two variants:
+1. Open the files from github directly, special links are [here](#how-to-show-from-github-directly)
+1. Clone this repo, open the `.html` file(s) locally

 ## How to show from GitHub directly